fortrabbit/help/docs/statamic-git-experimental.md

 Login to your fortrabbit App by SSH and:

 1. Set up an SSH key with SSH keygen (no passphrase), see our [SSH keys setup guide](/ssh-keys#toc-generate-a-ssh-key-pair-aka-ssh-key-)
-2. Copy the content of the public key (likely `/srv/app/{{app-name}}/htdocs/.ssh/id_ed25519_fortrabbit.pub`) to a buffer
+2. Copy the contents of the public key (likely `/srv/app/{{app-name}}/htdocs/.ssh/id_ed25519_fortrabbit.pub`)
-3. In the fortrabbit Dashboard create a new 'app-only SSH key' with the App, paste the contents of the public key file (open the file with Vim)
+3. In the fortrabbit Dashboard create a new 'app-only SSH key' with the App, paste the contents of the public key file
 4. While logged in by SSH create a config file in the already existing folder `.ssh` by running `touch config`
 5. Add the content below to the newly created config file (edit the file with Vim)